JamesHattersley83/NodeJS-notes-and-exercises/README.md

 ### Relational Databases and SQL

 A relational database is a table that has columns or fields and rows of data.
 Data can be split up into different tables but linked using an id.

+**SQL** - (Structured Query Language) is used to ask questions of the database.

+In javascript we store data as Objects.
+Therefore we can represent the data from a table as an array of objects.